karadeskin/Music-Rec/README.md

 CLIENT_ID = 'your_spotify_client_id'
 CLIENT_SECRET = 'your_spotify_client_secret'
 ```
-You can get these credentials from creating an app as a spotify developer then viewing your client id and client secret.
+You can access these credentials by creating an app as a spotify developer then viewing your Client ID and Client Secret.

-4) Run the app:
-Once everything is set up, you can run the Flask app using:
+4) Once everything is set up, you can run the Flask app using:
 ```bash
 python(3) main.py
 ```